self-host/self-host/docs/presentations/first_few_steps.md

 ---

-6. Scroll down below the response example.
+6. Scroll down to the response section.
 As you can see, we got nothing more than an HTTP 204 (No Content) response from the server.
 This response means that everything is OK and that the server removed any data in the range from the database.

 7. If you want to verify this, you can go back to the previous section and perform a new query over the same period; you shall have one data point less than before.